 Health and Safety

-Will face masks be required on campus?
+Are face masks required on campus?

 How do I get personal protective equipment (PPE) if I don’t have it or forget to bring it?